 What can you do to help your child further develop their reading level?
 There are lots of things both teachers and parents can do to help facilitate a child’s engagement in reading.

-1) Don’t make it a chore– forcing a child to read will generally have the opposite effect of engagement.
+Forcing a child to read will generally have the opposite effect of engagement.
 Try to make it a fun activity by allowing them to pick books that match their interests.
 Make an event of going to the bookstore or library and let them get their own library card.
-Offer them a prize or reward after a certain amount of alloted reading time.
+Offer them a prize or reward after a certain amount of allotted reading time.
 Allow them to read on a digital platform if possible (ebook readers, tablets, phones, etc)

-2) Make it part of the daily routine– children need structure and if you give them structured reading time (even if it’s 10-15 minutes a day) they are more likely to continue the habit.
-Try to keep it at the same time each day so they know what the expecation is.
+Children need structure and if you give them structured reading time (even if it’s 10-15 minutes a day) they are more likely to continue the habit.
+Try to keep it at the same time each day so they know what the expectation is.

-4) Reading is reading– ebooks, picture books, easy reading books, graphic novels, young adult novels, beginner chapter books, magazines, biographies, websites, newspapers, bulletin boards, bill boards, anything at all with words is reading.
+Ebooks, picture books, easy reading books, graphic novels, young adult novels, beginner chapter books, magazines, biographies, websites, newspapers, bulletin boards, billboards, anything at all with words is reading.
 Encourage your child to read anything and everything!
 At home, while you’re out running errands, while on holiday- there is always an opportunity!

 Check out these other resources and tips!

-Ideas to help with reading, writing and maths (by year level)
+- Ideas to help with reading, writing and maths (by year level): Link here.

 Why is it important to write?
 Alison Davis in her resource “Effective Writing Instruction: Evidence-based classroom practices” states: